xnuter/perf-gauge/README.md

 It works in the following modes:

 1. `ab`-like mode.
-Just send traffic to an endpoint for a given duration or a number of requests.
+Just send traffic to an endpoint for a given duration, or a number of requests.
    1. Unlimited request rate (to find the max throughput).
    1. Choose the request rate and concurrency level.
    1. Measurements are down to `µs`.